subsistence agriculture characteristics. SUBSISTENCE FARMING. Subsistence agriculture involves the use of crude or simple farm tools

 There is no specialization in subsistence agricultural practices due ti the fact that this farming system does not require skilled labour inputs

-In this type of agriculture, unskilled labours are mainly employed for lack of finance
+In this type of agriculture, unskilled labourers are mainly employed for lack of finance

-In subsistence agriculture, return of investment in always very low or poor
+In subsistence agriculture, the return on investment in always very low or poor

-Most often, subsistence farmers uses only the family labour input
+Most often, subsistence farmers use only the family labour input

-It is geared towards the family need only which invariably reduces expectations
+It is geared towards the family needs only which invariably reduces expectations

 There is little or no surplus of food for sale in order to raise money

-Subsistence framing depends on natural rainfall because of lack of money to build modern irrigation system
+Subsistence farming depends on natural rainfall because of the lack of money to build a modern irrigation system

-Subsistence practices is concerned with the production of food crops only
+Subsistence practices are concerned with the production of food crops only

 The use of agro-chemicals is limited